 Module code: GEO1058

-Design a research proposal.
-Take part in, and report on, investigations in the field.
+Design a research project with your peers and put this in practice in an international setting.
 By immersing yourself in digital geographies, you’ll discover how to interpret aerial and satellite images and learn remote sensing analysis.
-And you’ll gain knowledge in key physical geography themes such as geomorphology, biogeography, weather, climate and environmental change.
+And you’ll gain knowledge in key Physical Geography themes such as geomorphology, biogeography, weather, climate and environmental change.
 Plus, there’s the chance to take on a work placement.

 Digital Geography develops your knowledge and skills in remote sensing and Geographical Information Systems (GIS) which are widely used in a variety of fields including planning, health studies, environmental investigations and resource management.
 The module focuses on remote sensing analysis and interpretation of aerial and satellite imagery, which has transformed the manner in which geographers and geoscientists view the Earth.
 You will explore how remote sensing and GIS have greatly improved our understanding of atmospheric, oceanic and landform processes, helped to sustain environmental management and enabled a better understanding of the interaction of humans with the natural world.
 The module also extensively covers the use of Geographical Information Systems as one of the most important tool to process and analyse geographical data.